-Rush House is about to get a new Meaning.
+Rush Hour is about to take on a new meaning.
 Two cars race on the streets and freeways of Los Angeles, unleashed.
 A pure chase of muscle and speed.
 No CG.
 No rules.
 No stops.
 Just high-speed action like no other....

 Action cinematographer Lawrence Ribeiro forwards this short video of an afternoon’s work — literally.
 Below, he explains how, with a camera and two top stuntmen, he can mock-up a dynamic fight scene.